EstherF2/project0/README.md

 Xinning (Esther) Fang
 07/03/2018

 My website is based on my trip to Japan not long ago.
 I had five .html pages: homepage.html, which is clearly the homepage of the website; schedule.html, which is a page where I made a table that shows the schedule of my Japan trip; Onsen.html, which basically introduces onsen in Japan and pics of some onsens we went; food.html, which introduces food I had in Japan with pictures as well, and lastly, scenic_spots.html, which mainly has photos I took in Japan.
+Please start with homepage.html.

 In each page except homepage.html, I used Bootstrp to make a navigation bar at the top of the page, so that each page an be linked to each other.
 In the homepage.html, I used Bootstrap's grid model to create a basic navigation grid of the four pages.